leeseomin/fictions/2023/Julien’s Diary.md

 facades --- repeated by many in the ashen gloom.
 In the digitized corridors of virtual congregations, texts ancient and apocalyptic were dissected and deployed with newfound urgency.
-Threads weaved the fabric of a complex tapestry --- a narrative of punishment and purification, with every commenter a weaver, a theologian grasping at threads to draw a cleaner line through the uncertainty of their sundered world.
+Threads weaved the fabric of a complex entanglement --- a narrative of punishment and purification, with every commenter a weaver, a theologian grasping at threads to draw a cleaner line through the uncertainty of their sundered world.
 An audience, fragmented across disparate corners of the globe, immersed